prettymuchbryce/gridregions/README.md

 3. Using abstract path information, we can very quickly start moving an entity toward it's destination before we have built the full path.

-4. Due to the abstract path, it is technically feasible to spread out the individual A* calculations between regions to multiple processes cores which could significantly speed up search time.
+4. Due to the abstract path, it is technically feasible to spread out the individual A* calculations between regions to multiple processor cores which could significantly speed up search time.

 <sup>1</sup> Faster than A* alone is a bold claim, and I would like to write benchmarks to compare the performance before I say with certainty that it is faster.